 Progression as a Line Umpire is based on the number of days worked and on the Line Umpire assessments that you receive at professional events.
-As an L3/U3 Umpire, you can apply for professional tournaments where you will be eligible to work as a Line Umpire only.
+As an L4/U3 Umpire, you can apply for professional tournaments where you will be eligible to work as a Line Umpire only.
+Working at professional events is also good experience for those hoping to be selected for the Wimbledon Championships in the future.
+Each year, a small number of new L4s are selected to work at the Championships based on work rate and performance as a Line Umpire at professional events.
+The application process for this is carried out in early December and all eligible officials are sent an email inviting you to apply at the appropriate time.